Help

 We will not offer meals or wine at our concession stands.
 We encourage you to bring your own pre-show picnic to enjoy on the surrounding lawns or to stop by one of the many small businesses in the area that support the festival for a pre- or post-show cocktail.
 Please remember that private alcohol consumption is not permitted on campus or in CSF’s licensed venues.

-Smoking is not permitted anywhere on the CU Boulder campus.
+Smoking and vaping are not permitted anywhere on the CU Boulder campus.

 General questions